mattbrailsford/umbraco-fluidity/docs/_pages/02-api-04-collections-00-list-view.md

 permalink: /api/collections/list-view/index.html
 ---

-A list view is a list based view of a collections entities and provides additional functionality beyond a normal tree view such as searching, pagination for large collections and bulk actions.
+A list view is a list based view of a collections entities and provides additional functionality beyond a normal tree view such as pagination for large collections, custom data views, searching and bulk actions.

 ### Accessing the list view configuration